honkmaster/TTFullscreenPreviewActivity/README.md

 ## Requirements

 - As `UIActivity` is iOS 6 only, so is the subclass.
+- QuickLook Framework
 - This project uses ARC.
 If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to TTFullscreenPreviewActivity.m in Target Settings > Build Phases > Compile Sources.

 ## Installation

 Add the `TTFullscreenPreviewActivity` subfolder to your project.
-There are no required libraries other than `UIKit`.
+There are no required libraries other than `UIKit` and `QuickLook`.

 ## Usage.